-Create the t-SNE parameter
+Create the Cen-se' and t-SNE parameters

-Next, we want to create the t-SNE function.
+Next, we want to create the Cen-se' and t-SNE calculated parameters.
 To do this, we use the Add Parameter feature of WinList.

 3. Click the Add Parameter button on the main ribbon bar.
 Alternatively, you can right-click in the data source and choose Add Parameter from the context menu.